OviSarkar62/Chest_Xray_Classification_Utilizing_CNN_with_Optimized_Hyperparameters/README.md

 </p>

 ### Conclusion
-I have demonstrated how to use chest imaging to classify COVID and other lung-related illnesses.
-I have developed our architecture from scratch and distinguished it from different approaches.
+Demonstrated how to use chest imaging to classify COVID and other lung-related illnesses.
+Developed this architecture from scratch and distinguished it from different approaches.
 This study will improve the health of at-risk individuals in the polluted area primarily affected by lung diseases.
 It will help the medical sector determine the conditions by analyzing the affected area of the chest x-ray.

 ---
 ### Publication